jackal7819/movie-app-native/README.md

 -   ***React Native***: A framework for building native mobile applications using JavaScript and React.
 -   ***Expo***: A platform and tools for developing React Native applications, including navigation.
 -   ***Tanstack Query***: A library for simplifying asynchronous requests and data caching.
--   ***TypeScript***: A strict superset of JavaScript that adds optional static typing, enhancing code maintainability and scalability.
+-   ***TypeScript***: A strict superset of JavaScript that adds optional static typing, enhancing code maintainability.